 Now if you look at the mask so far, something looks out of place.
 Have you guessed it yet?
 There's a section of the stem of the roses that's visible at the bottom of our mask, and I think you'll agree that it looks out of place there.
 So in the Layers panel, activate the roses layer.
-Then get the Lasso tool, and in the Tool Options, click on the New Selection icon, check Antialiasing, and set Feather to 0.
+Then get the Lasso tool, and in the Tool Options, click on the New Selection icon, set Feather to 0, and click on the Anti-aliasing icon.
 Then on your document, click and drag out a selection around the stem of the roses that is visible at the bottom of the mask.
 Now press the Backspace or the Delete key on a Mac to get rid of the stem.
 And in the Menu Bar, choose Select > Deselect.